-2003 App Act Item 83 - Human Resource Service Bureau - Requires DHRM to operate a human resource service center to support the human resource needs of agencies identified by the Secretary of Administration.
+2009 Appropriation Act, Item 85.B.1 and B2 - Human Resource Shared Service Center - Requires DHRM to operate a human resource service center to support the human resource needs of agencies identified by the Secretary of Administration in consultation with the Department of Planning and Budget and to recover the costs of services provided.

-Executive Order 44 (03); 2003 App Act Item 512.Q - Military leave - Supporting State Employees Called to Active Duty - Requires DHRM to issue a policy establishing supplemental pay for classified state employees called to active duty military service in the Armed Forces of the US.
+Executive Order 44 (03); 2009 Appropriation Act Item 473.B.1- Military leave - Supporting State Employees Called to Active Duty - Requires DHRM to issue a policy establishing supplemental pay for classified state employees called to active duty military service in the Armed Forces of the US.